Systems Design • Technical Design • Narrative

-I led the design and implementation of multiple large-scale features and game systems, including player crafting and specializations.
-We wanted it to be a game that would appeal to all types of players — from hardcore PvP/PvE combat-focused players, to those looking for a more cozy survival-lite type of experience, or those more interested in exploration and discovery and everything in between — so the design team worked to create an experience that would not only accommodate various playstyles, but promote cooperation and connection between players.
-Various playstyles would rely on each other to support and enhance gameplay and progression, as well as promote connections between players.
-I owned design for player crafting, which was one of the most important factors in promoting this cooperative structure of gameplay.
-While all players would engage with the crafting systems, we wanted to give enough diversification in the mechanics and progression such that different types of players would be engaged and excited by crafting, and different specializations would not only result in different items and progression paths, but would also involve different gameplay mechanics designed around their focus and the type of player most likely to engage with that specialization.
-The majority of my time on the project was focused on the design of these crafting specializations, not only the theming and progression of each one, but how we could execute on fantasy fulfillment in the interactions of each in a way that would attract and engage different types of players.
+I led the design and implementation of multiple large-scale features and game systems, including player crafting and specializations, working to create an experience that would not only accommodate various playstyles, but promote cooperation and connection between players.
+I owned design for player crafting and specializations, which was one of the most important factors in promoting the game pillar of player cooperation.
+The majority of my time on the project was focused on the design of these crafting specializations, not only the theming and progression of each one, but how we could execute on fantasy fulfillment in the interactions of each in a way that would attract and engage different types of players and play styles.

 In addition to the general design and gameplay of these crafting mechanics, I was also responsible for progression and balance between the specializations.
 Like any Blizzard title, we needed to create a game with a long live-service lifetime in mind, and thus I needed to design systems that were not only engaging at the start, but had an interesting progression and would not become tedious as players went through them over months and years.
 While fantasy fulfillment and making the interactions or minigames exciting was a major focus, I also worked to design them in such a way that they were easy to learn but difficult to master, to keep players engaged over the long-term, and continually challenge and surprise them.
 Rather than merely relying upon crafting which would require progressively more rare ingredients to scale progression, I wanted to make the crafting interactions themselves something that would progress with player skill, and wouldn’t become rote when done repeatedly over the course of years.
 To that goal, I worked to build in skill progression to the interactions themselves, but also task automation as well as design for new mechanics to challenge the skills of advanced players.